 Beware of those who cut and run

 Harvesting trees in an integral part of overall forest management.
-Poor cutting practices, however, can severly harm your remaining trees, damage the soil, pollute the water and destroy habitat.
+Poor cutting practices, however, can severley harm your remaining trees, damage the soil, pollute the water and destroy habitat.
 Through the Texas Forest Stewardship Program you'll learn how to take advantage of good forest practices that protect your land and water, enhance wildlife habitat, ensure the health of the remaining forest and provide for future forest through replanting.

-You'll access the knowledge of natural resource professionals in your area who can develope a written Forest Stewardship Plan to assist your management decisions.
+You'll access the knowledge of natural resource professionals in your area who can develop a written Forest Stewardship Plan to assist your management decisions.
 You'll learn how to avoid 'timber thieves' who cut, damage, and run, robbing you of your valuable timber resources.
 You'll embark on a course of action that will keep you in touch with your land.
 Your improvements will yield a vigorously healthy East Texas environment and personal income growth.

 Don't let your forest pine away